 The developer of Minwaita describes it as a “tweaked, more compact version of Adwaita with new window control buttons for a sleeker, more vanilla GNOME look”, a description that is fairly on the nose.

 The rest of Minwaita (and it’s variants, which we’ll get to) is basically the stock Adwaita on a diet, e.g., buttons, sliders, progress bars, gradients, highlight accent colour, etc, all appear as they should.

 And, like the regular version, there’s a dark version available too:

 Download Minwaita Theme

 Minwaita is an open-source GTK theme designed to work with GNOME 3.22 and later.
-The latest version is available to download from the following link:
+The latest version is available to download from Github or GNOME-Look.org:

-To install the theme once you have downloaded it just extract the archive.
-Inside the extracted folder you’ll find two directories.
+To install the theme once you have downloaded it, just right click on and extract the archive.
+Inside the extracted folder you’ll find a number of directories.
 Move these to

 Finally, to change GTK theme, use the GNOME Tweak Tool.

 If you’re using GNOME Shell you can also apply the optional Minwaita GNOME Shell theme(s)